Bloc of Soviet Oppositions: Underground Oppositions and the Bloc's formation

 Members of the Left Opposition in 1927.
 Ivan Smirnov (left of Trotsky) and some others would later participate in the Bloc.

 By the end of 1932, Leon Trotsky and his son Sedov were having contact with the underground opposition inside the USSR.
-Many non-Trotskyist opposition groups were discontent with the regime and the party leadership at the time.
+Many non-Trotskyist opposition groups were discontented with the regime and the party leadership at the time.
 This led to the formation of a "bloc" between them.
 It was not a fusion of ideologies, in fact, Trotsky feared that other fractions of the bloc would gain much power:The proposal for a bloc seems to me to be completely acceptable.
 I must make quite clear that we are dealing with a bloc and not a fusion. (...)

 My proposed declaration is evidently intended for our fraction of the Left Opposition in the strict sense of the term (and not for our new allies).
 The opinion of the allies, according to which we should wait for the rightwingers to involve themselves more deeply, does not have my agreement, as far as our fraction is concerned.
 One fights repression by means of anonymity and conspiracy, not by silence.
 Loss of time is impermissible: from the political point of view, that would amount to leaving the field to the right-wingers. (...)

 The bloc does not exclude mutual criticism.
 Any propaganda by the allies on behalf of the capitulators (Grünstein, etc.) will be inexorably, mercilessly resisted by us.